 7. Brasstown Bald

 If you’re planning a Georgia fall foliage road trip, you have to add Brasstown Bald to your itinerary.
 This mountain marks the highest point in Georgia, reaching 4,784 feet above sea level.
-Its summit offers unparalleled 360-degree views of the Chattahoochee National Forest, providing an ideal perspective of the fall colors!

 If you happen to visit on an especially clear day, you can actually see four different states from this vantage point: Georgia, Tennessee, North Carolina, and South Carolina).
 We promise that the trek to the summit is 100% worth the trip.